JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 is a bit read — **zero** comparators.
 It pays for this with one flip-flop per state instead of `log2(states)`, and with a binary encoder per shared unit, since the operand mux is a measured balanced tree that needs a binary select.
-Measured results are in §4; it wins on every design tried so far but its flip-flop cost grows linearly in states, so `v3` remains the default.
+Measured results are in §4. `auto` independently performs the area search for v3 and onehot, rejects either encoding if it violates the timing budget or `max_latency`, and selects the smaller estimate.
+The resolved encoding is stored in the schedule and printed with both candidate costs. `v2` remains an explicit regression/A-B mode rather than an automatic candidate.

 Points that are easy to get wrong, and are deliberate here: